-1 Introduction
+1. Introduction

-The United Nations Convention on Contracts for the International Sale of Goods (hereafter the 'CISG' or 'Convention') came into effect in 1988 and has been adopted by 91 States worldwide from all continents.
+The United Nations Convention on Contracts for the International Sale of Goods (hereafter the 'CISG' or 'Convention') came into effect in 1988 and has been adopted by 93 States worldwide from all continents.
 Several thousand CISG court decisions and arbitral awards have been published in the meantime.
 In addition, it has served as a legislative role model for numerous laws at both international and domestic level.1 Hence, it seems fair to state that the CISG is a success.
-The Convention has also had an impact on the legal situation in the Netherlands: The Netherlands is a CISG Member State since 1 January 1992 and the Convention and its predecessors, the two Hague Conventions of 1964 (the LUF and the LUVI) have clearly influenced not only the Dutch Civil Code in general, but also the Dutch national sales law in particular.
-The comparably large number of published Dutch court decisions and arbitral awards shows that judges and arbitrators apply the Convention without any great hesitation.2

-However, despite its reach and success, there is, without doubt, considerable room for improvement in the CISG.
-The so-called Swiss Proposal put forward before the United Nations calling for a new project on international sales law noted that 'the CISG cannot satisfy all the needs of the international commercial community'.
-There exist (for various reasons) numerous 'imperfections', a handful of which will be outlined in the subsequent section.
+However, despite its reach and success, there is, without any doubts, considerable room for improvement in the CISG.
+The so-called Swiss Proposal put forward before the United Nations calling for a new project on international sales law noted that 'the CISG cannot satisfy all the needs of the international commercial community.'2 There exist (for various reasons) numerous 'imperfections', a handful of which will be outlined in the subsequent section.
 These imperfections might form the impetus to revise the body of international sales law.
 The contribution then prompts the question of whether and if so how the international sales law can be reformed.
 Interestingly, neither the imperfections of the CISG as such nor the question of reforming the international sales law have gained the academic attention they deserve.

 From a bird's-eye view, possible avenues to reform the international sales law, namely supplementation of the existing CISG with (more) hard law instruments or drafting a completely new convention (a 'CISG 2.0') will be examined together with the pros and cons of each method.
-It will then be revealed whether the CISG ought to be transformed or be left untouched in the first place.
+It will then reveal whether the CISG ought to be transformed or be left untouched in the first place.
 From what have been said it becomes clear that the article is going to focus on hard international sales law only while disregarding soft law instruments.
-This does not, however, mean that soft law instruments such as the Principles of European Private Law (PECL) or the Principles of International Commercial Contracts (PICC) cannot be of any assistance to the (current) CISG, for example by way of interpretation (Art.
-7(1) CISG), gap-filling (Art.
-7(2) 1. alternative CISG) or maybe even international usages (Art.
-9(2) CISG).
-However, as a lot has already been written about it and hence this is not our focus here.4
+This does not however mean that soft law instruments such as the Principles of European Private Law (PECL) or the Principles of International Com-